1. Home

 Windows has a built-in troubleshooter for printers.
 Run it to attempt to resolve problems with the printer.

-5. Run the Printer troubleshooter and agree to apply any fixes Windows recommends.
+5. Run the Printer troubleshooter and apply any fixes that Windows recommends.

 List of troubleshooters built into Windows 11

-2. Use the HP Smart App’s Diagnose & Fix tool
+2. Use the HP app’s Diagnose & Fix tool

 Note: The app runs on Windows 11/10 and macOS 12.0 or later.

-3. Select your printer, then choose Diagnose & Fix.
+3. Choose your printer from the list and then select Diagnose & Fix.
 If you don’t see that option, select it from the Printers menu or scroll to Diagnostics > Diagnose and Fix.

-4. Select Start and then follow the on-screen steps to allow the tool to run and correct any issues it finds.
+4. Select Start and follow the on-screen steps to let the tool correct any issues it finds.

-3. Use Virtual Assistant in the HP Smart app
+3. Use Virtual Assistant in the HP app

-1. Open HP Smart and select Help & Support on the main/Home page.
+1. Open the HP app and select Help & Support on the Home page.

 HP's Virtual Assistant displaying popular help topics